Does e-Residency work? Here’s what the data shows

 First, I’ll quickly clarify where we found all the data about e-residents for this article.

-Estonia’s e-Residency programme publicly publishes up to date stats relating to the number of new applications for e-Residency and the new companies that e-residents have created.
-That’s a very useful overview, but we also want to know what’s going on inside those companies to see how they are benefiting from e-Residency.
+Estonia’s e-Residency programme publicly publishes up to date stats relating to the number of new applications for digital citizenship and the new companies that e-residents have created.
+That’s a very useful overview, but we also want to know what’s going on inside those e-residents’ companies to see how they are benefiting from e-Residency.

 On top of that, the Estonian Tax and Customs Board regularly provides information about taxation, including how much of it comes from companies that were started by e-residents.
 In addition, Deloitte has published assessments into the programme’s broader economic impact.